sangam14/CloudNativeLab/Birth_of_Containerization/README.md

 # Birth Of Containerization ( For Software Industory )

-The Word Container itself not new when shipping industory is booming its the idea of " Malcom McLean " I will Say He is "Father of Containerisation " and many company starting Shipping The Goods .
+Hello.....The Word Container itself not new when shipping industory is booming its the idea of " Malcom McLean " I will Say He is "Father of Containerisation " and many company starting Shipping The Goods .
 [Check this Video](https://www.youtube.com/watch?v=Gn7IoT_WSRA&t=89s){: .btn .btn-outline }

 Imagine that you have a company in Europe and you want to transport your products to China by sea.
 So, you can find a ship with the adequate size and load the Ship with your cargo.